Endless-Ways/artist-tools/README.md

 5. On the browser window that opens up, click the `testing-room` link that appears to open up the example project.
 6. Press space to generate a new token seed.

 If you make changes to the files in the `testing-room` folder, when you save them the browser window automatically reloads.
-You can also make your own copy of the `testing-room` folder and use it to develop and test own artwork.
+You can also make your own copy of the `testing-room` folder and use it to develop and test your own artwork.

+## utilities
+Some utilities that you can copy and paste into your own projects.